Meet Robin Cox

 SAYS pioneered multicultural national symposia, which were aimed at bringing young people of all ages together to prepare for the inevitable change of government and the death of apartheid in South Africa.
 Approximately 6000 adolescents attended SAYS and YES! gatherings over the years.
 Symposia also looked at the development, through training, of youth Life Skills, which included conflict resolution training.
 The latter seminars were built around a book written by Robin, On the Wings of an Eagle – a young person’s guide to living, now out of print.

-Robin taught for 23 years, was a Secondary School Principal for 8 of these years, and was always involved in multicultural education environments.
+Robin’s education career spanned 40 years, during which time he was a Secondary School Principal for 8 of these years, and was always involved in multicultural education environments.
 During this time he coached sport extensively at regional and national level, was a boarding housemaster or assistant housemaster (for 18 years) and was involved in a number of community projects.
 He has mentored (at different levels) about 1000 adolescents from a variety of socio-economic backgrounds.

 In 1999 Robin and his family emigrated to New Zealand and, under the auspices of Youth Empowerment Seminars, he ran a series of one day Life Skill workshops for 15 – 17 year old students, focusing on self-image, relationship-building, communication and goal setting skills.
 Approximately 1000 students attended these seminars, representing 22 Secondary (High) schools.